 On the other hand, a light and healthy snack is totally fine (with parent’s approval.)
 Some actually help!
 You’ll get the best results from foods that combine protein and carbs.
 They form amino acids that act like tryptophan, which is the thing that makes everyone sleepy after a turkey dinner.
 There are lots of other foods that aid sleep in other ways.

 Here’s a list of great, sleep-friendly light snacks:

 - Whole-grain cereal with milk (no sugar)

 - Warm milk

 Just make sure that the kids do an extra good job of brushing their teeth after these snacks.

 As a babysitter, this is the single most important thing for you to get right.
-It’s a total make or break when it comes to sleeping success.
+It’s a total make-or-break when it comes to sleeping success.

 Here are some questions to ask that will allow you to understand the family’s routine and how to keep the kids asleep:

-This all sounds great and wonderful, that you can simply follow a checklist and have the kids to bed like a total pro—until the parents tell you that they don’t have a bedtime routine.
+This all sounds great and wonderful that you can simply follow a checklist and have the kids put to bed like a total pro—until the parents tell you that they don’t have a bedtime routine.